oracle-livelabs/database/multitenant-dev-agility/mt-dev-agility/mt-dev-agility.md

    ![The unplugged PDB shows as still in MOUNTED status until it is dropped.](./images/task2.3-drophrappdb.png " ")

 4. Now, query the datafiles that are part of **CDBTEST**.
 You can see in the results that the datafiles for **HRAPPDB** are no longer part of the container database.
+To run the query, either copy and paste the code below, or use the up arrow on your keyboard to recall that statement in SQLcl.

     ```
     <copy>